-Eva Kruse is the chief executive and president of the Global Fashion Agenda , with its flagship event being Copenhagen Fashion Summit, the world’s most important forum on sustainable fashion.
+Eva Kruse is an executive of Pangaia and former chief executive of the Global Fashion Agenda, with its flagship event being Copenhagen Fashion Summit, the world’s most important forum on sustainable fashion.

 A pioneer in promoting sustainability in fashion, Kruse has worked ambitiously to push this agenda globally since 2007, an effort that includes creating Copenhagen Fashion Summit, which was launched in 2009 alongside the UN Climate Change Conference COP15 in Copenhagen.
 In the autumn of 2013, Kruse gave a TEDx Talk on the topic “Changing the world through fashion” in which she advocated that not only companies and politicians, but also consumers, should be at the forefront of sustainability efforts.